 - I studied abroad in Israel but came home after one too many close calls with terrorist bombings.

 - I’m the mother of four.
+I feel like a failure regularly.

 - I love a good hymn every now and then.
 It is Well with My Soul is my favorite.